“The value of an idea lies in the using of it.” -Thomas Edison

 Start by seeing what else is out there.
 There’s a very good chance that someone else has taken a stab at your business idea already.
 Look around not just locally, but beyond.
 You’ll get a taste of what’s happening in this business sector or niche—who’s doing it, where they’re located, how they’re doing it, etc. This type of research arms you with valuable information about your potential competition, but can also spark inspiration, help to shape or refine your idea, and inspire new thoughts or angles you might take in your own business.

-And remember this: there’s only one you in this world.
+.
 You bring a distinct flavor and personality to everything you do, and you will naturally connect with certain kinds of people.
-This alone will set you apart.
+This alone will set you apart in many ways.

 2: Get clear on your ideal customer.

 You’ll hear marketers talk all the time about target markets.
 This phrase simply refers to the people who are most likely to connect with and buy from you.
 You have to get crystal clear on who these people are.
 It’s important to think through demographics like age, location, economic status, and educational background, but it’s even more powerful to drill down to questions like these:

 - What keeps my ideal customer up at night?
 Think about what might be some of their biggest worries and fears.

 - What are they passionate about?
 What gets them all kinds of giddy and excited?
 What do they care most about?

 - What is the pain point that would drive them to hire me/buy from me?
 Great businesses don’t offer products or services, they offer solutions to problems.